vojiranto/concurrent-models/README.md

     exitDo Red   $ emitAndWait directionSM ChangeColor
     exitDo Green $ emitAndWait directionSM ChangeColor

+    -- add context dependent transition
-    addConditionalTransition Yellow $
+    -- naturally, you can also use logical conditions for events. addConditionalTransition Yellow $
         \ChangeColor -> Just <$> takeState directionSM

+-- read lines have not yet read the "exit" readLightCommand :: StateMachine -> IO () readLightCommand sm = do
+    line <- getLine
+    when (line /= "exit") $ do
+        emit sm ChangeColor
+        readLightCommand sm

 ```